IJAMUL1/Warehouse-Inventory-Management-Robot/README.md

 ## Hardware Requirements

-List all the hardware components required for the project, including but not limited to:
+The hardware components required for the project include:
 - Chassis and mechanical components
 - Raspberry Pi 3B
 - Raspberry PI Camera